AudreyLin/Resources/ExpressJS.md

    * [A Curated List of Express Resources](https://github.com/rajikaimal/awesome-express) by Rajikaimal in [GitHub.com](www.github.com)

-    * [NodeWebApps.com](https://nodewebapps.com/2017/06/18/how-do-nodejs-sessions-work/) -This goes over how Express-Sessions work.
+   * [NodeWebApps.com](https://nodewebapps.com/2017/06/18/how-do-nodejs-sessions-work/) - This is for Express Sessions.